-Full name BRADLEY RICHARD HAND...He and his wife, Morgan, have one daughter, Lila and a son, Cuyler…Graduated from Chaska High School (MN) in 2008, where he was named Minnesota’s Gatorade Baseball Player of the Year following his senior season...Signed by Marlins' scout Bob Oldis...Played varsity hockey through senior year of high school, playing right wing...Right-handed shooter in hockey, the only thing he does right-handed.
+Bradley Richard Hand...resides in West Palm Beach Fla., with his wife Morgan, daughter Lila and son Cuyler...2008 graduate of Chaska High School in Chaska, Minn., where he was named Minnesota’s Gatorade Baseball Player of the Year following his senior season...Also played varsity hockey through his senior year of high school...was a right-handed shooter in hockey, the only thing he does right-handed.

 Midseason acquisition from San Diego along with Adam Cimber stabilized the back end of the Indians bullpen and was very effective in both a set-up and closing role...Posted a combined season ERA of 2.75 (72.0IP, 52H, 22ER, 28BB, 106SO)...On the year converted a career-best 32 of his 39 overall save situations (82%) and his 106 overall strikeouts were tied for 5th among MLB relievers...His 32 overall saves ended the campaign tied for seventh-highest in MLB...Recorded 24 saves in 29 chances in the first half with the Padres, posting a 3.05 ERA in 41 relief appearances (44.1IP, 33H, 15ER, 15BB, 65SO, .202 avg)...His 24 saves ranked tied for third in the National League at the time of the trade, while his 65 strikeouts ranked fourth among N.L. relievers...Also was leading the N.L. in inherited runners scored pct., inheriting 15 without allowing a runner to score...Was named a National League All-Star for the second straight season, retiring all three batters he faced and striking out one...Overall with Cleveland, posted scoreless outings in 22 of his 28 appearances...From August 8-end of season he posted an ERA of 2.29 (5ER/19.2IP/.183 avg) over his final 21 appearances of the season...Was 8-for-10 in save conversions for Cleveland, recording seven holds (posted 10 holds for 2018 overall)...Only MLB pitcher with at least 30 saves and 10 holds and just the fifth over the last ten seasons (STATS LLC)...Since 2016, owns a 2.62 ERA in 223 relief outings (240.2IP, 169H, 70ER) & his 321 relief strikeouts over the three-year span rank second in MLB to NYY RHP Dellin Betances' 341...The Chaska, MN native's 33 outings of at least 3SO since '16 rank third among all LHP MLB relievers to Andrew Miller's 37 and Josh Hader's 36…Overall on the year, lefties recorded an OPS of just .537 while limited batters to a .161 (20-for-124) mark with runners on base and .164 (12-for-73) with RISP...Left-handed batters are hitting just .153 (28-for-183) against since the start of last season.